zchee/golang-wiki/Modules.md

 ### How are v2+ modules treated in a build if modules support is not enabled?
 How does "minimal module compatibility" work in 1.9.7+, 1.10.3+, and 1.11?

-When considering older Go versions or Go code that has not yet opted in to modules, Semantic Import Versioning has significant backwards compatibility implications related to v2+ modules.
+When considering older Go versions or Go code that has not yet opted in to modules, Semantic Import Versioning has significant backwards-compatibility implications related to v2+ modules.

 As described in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above:
 * a module that is version v2 or higher must include a `/vN` in its own module path declared in its `go.mod`.